samply/blazectl/README.md

 $ blazectl
 blazectl is a command line tool to control your FHIR® server.

-Currently you can upload transaction bundles from a directory, download and count resources.
+Currently you can upload transaction bundles from a directory, download and count resources and evaluate measures.

 Usage:
   blazectl [command]

 Available Commands:
-  completion      Generate the autocompletion script for the specified shell count-resources Counts all resources by type download        Download FHIR resources into an NDJSON file help            Help about any command upload          Upload transaction bundles
+  completion       Generate the autocompletion script for the specified shell count-resources  Counts all resources by type download         Download FHIR resources into an NDJSON file evaluate-measure Evaluates a Measure help             Help about any command upload           Upload transaction bundles

 Flags:
   -h, --help              help for blazectl